teilWERK/ewindow.org/index.md

 # SOFTWARE

+Developer Jonathan Sieber with this project started his own adventure in developing a proper free software system of audiovideo communication.

-The EWindows are based on a software developed for running on affordable technologies (such as Raspberry Pi *raspberryPi is a open-source hardware computer. is like a small computer that you can use for prototyping.*, a flat monitor, a webcam, Linux).
+The EWindows are based on a software developed for running on affordable technologies (such as Raspberry Pi *raspberryPi is a open-source hardware computer. is like a small computer that you can use for prototyping.*) and which uses a low bandwidth.

-The OS is Raspbian which is a free operating system, optimized for the Raspberry Pi hardware, that coincides with the open standards as in public, transparent and accessible to everyone.
-It provides an encrypted and secure connection.
+The OS is Raspbian which is a free operating system, optimized for the Raspberry Pi hardware, coincides with the open standards as is public, transparent and accessible to everyone.

-It is also optimized to be efficiently used on most hardware from single board computers such as the raspberry pi to high end pc’s.
-And it facilitates further experimentation with new hardware of software features.
+The added values of developing this NEW free software system are:
+EWindow system can be replicated anywhere in the world without hardware problems The software provides an encrypted and secure connection.

 # COMMUNITY